BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 * Way-point Graph - points in space linked together, very strict structure, an actor will move from one way-point to another.
 Great for games played on a small grid, can be cumbersome when multiple actors are sharing a path which could result in physics collisions
 * NavMesh - a walkable surface generated from the topology of meshes in a game world.
 It allows for a range of dynamic movement within the confines of the mesh
-* Flowfield Tiles - a means of handling crowd and flocking behaviour by generating a flow field (vector field) describing how an actor flows across a world.
+* FlowField Tiles - a means of handling crowd and flocking behaviour by generating a flow field (vector field) describing how an actor flows across a world.
 A large number of actors can flow in unison to an endpoint while sharing the same pathing data structure

 For larger and larger environemnts with an increasing number of pathing actors it may be beneficial to adopt a flow field based approach.
-Flow fields are complex, it's effectively akin to fluid mechanics, so this is an attempt to bring an agnostic implementation to the [Bevy](https://github.com/bevyengine/bevy/tree/main) game engine.
+FlowField Tiles are complex, it's effectively akin to fluid mechanics, so this is an attempt to bring an agnostic implementation to the [Bevy](https://github.com/bevyengine/bevy/tree/main) game engine.

 ## Definitions

-* Sector - a slice of a game world composed of three 2D arrays called fields (Cost fields, Integration fields and Flow fields).
+* Sector - a slice of a game world composed of three 2D arrays called fields (`CostField`, `IntegrationField` and `FlowField`).
 A game world is effectively represented by a number of Sectors
-* Cost fields - a 2D array describing how difficult it is to path through each cell of the array
+* CostField - a 2D array describing how difficult it is to path through each cell of the array
 * Cost - how difficult/expensive it is to path somewhere, you could also call it <i>weight</i>
 * Portal - a navigatable point which links one Sector to another
-* Integration fields - a 2D array which uses the Cost fields to determine a cumulative cost of reaching the goal/endpoint
+* IntegrationField - a 2D array which uses the CostField to determine a cumulative cost of reaching the goal/endpoint
-* Flow fields
+* FlowField
 * Ordinal - a direction based on traditional compass ordinals: N, NE, E, SE, S, SW, W, NW.
 Used for neighbour discovery of Sectors/field cells

 # Design/Process

-To generate a navigation Flowfield the game world is divided into Sectors indexed by `(column, row)` and each Sector has 3 layers of data: `[CostFields, IntegrationFields, Flowfields]`.
+To generate a set of navigation `FlowField`s the game world is divided into Sectors indexed by `(column, row)` and each Sector has 3 layers of data: `[CostField, IntegrationField, Flowfield]`.
 Each layer aids the next in building out a path.

 ## Sector